google/pytype/docs/errors.md

 ## import-error

 The module being imported was not found.
-A common culprit is that your BUILD file is missing the corresponding dependency; consider using go/build_cleaner to automatically fix the dependencies in your BUILD files.

 ## invalid-annotation